007lva/chucknorris-finder/README.md

 - Execute `rails db:setup`
 - To run tests execute `rspec`

 To start the application run `rails server` and open http://localhost:3000 on your favorite browser.
+To visit the spanish version just add the param `es` http://localhost:3000?es.